react-dnd/react-dnd/packages/documentation/docsite/markdown/docs/00 Quick Start/FAQ.md

 [Stampsy](http://stampsy.com) has been using this library, as well as its non-React predecessor that it was based on, since 2013.
 It's central to the Stampsy user experience, because all the content is created in a drag and drop post editor that uses React DnD.

-### What is the roadmap?

-The library is pretty much complete, and there are no new big features planned.
-Most of the new development now occurs outside React DnD—for example, there is an ongoing work on [the touch backend](https://github.com/yahoo/react-dnd-touch-backend) for it.

 ### Who made it and why?

 React DnD was created by [Dan Abramov](http://github.com/gaearon).